Sriya03/info-6150-assignments/README.md

 ## Assignments

-1. Assignment 1: [Description or link]
+1. Assignment 1: Created a microBlogging website
-2. Assignment 2: [Description or link]

 ## How to Use